josemanuel22/STFC/README.md

 `transform.cpp` In this file is the main, where the transformation is applied and then the results are written.

+In the Std output we print root-mean-square deviation of the atomic positions.
+The calculation is implemented in `kabash.h`

 # Execution

 To compile and run (in the `src` directory):